 Our doctoral program offers student tremendous flexibility to pursue their research interests.
 Our goal is for all students to finish in 5 years and get a good job.

-- Preliminary exam to be taken before the end of the third year
+- Oral Preliminary Exam to be taken before the end of the third year

 - Thesis & Final Defense